OSDeploy/GitBook/drivers/model-driver-automation/README.md

 # Download Automation

-There are several utilities to download
+There are several utilities that you can use to automatically Download the Computer Model drivers that you need.

 ---

 ## Universal - SCConfigMgr Driver Automation Tool

+If you are looking for a Swiss Army Knife type of tool, I can highly recommend the SCConfigMgr Driver Automation Tool.

 [http://www.scconfigmgr.com/driver-automation-tool/](http://www.scconfigmgr.com/driver-automation-tool/)